 It’s also important that you choose a resort based on the types of activities you and your party intend to indulge in during your stay.
 If you’re bringing toddlers, make sure there’s a playground for them to play in.
 Some Minnesota resorts offer plenty of activities such as kayaking, canoeing, water skiing, basketball, water volleyball, etc. If you’re planning to do a lot of outdoor cooking, opt for resorts that have an outdoor fire pit or a barbecue grill that you can use.

 Cost is a crucial factor that you need to consider before choosing a Minnesota resort for your vacation.
-Consider the number of people who will be in your party so you can break down the cost of stay per person and easily compare the differences between various options.
+Consider the number of people who will be at your party so you can break down the cost of stay per person and easily compare the differences between various options.
 Make sure you account for the taxes charged as some resorts may charge a lodging fee or tax on top of the state sales tax.
 You should also find out beforehand if the resort will charge you anything extra for the use of certain facilities.

 These are three crucial tips to remember when planning to vacation at a Minnesota resort.
 If you’re looking for ways to save some money, you might want to consider booking early or off-season as the rates tend to be lower during this period.
 If your vacation is going to be during the colder months, you should opt for resorts that have several indoor activities and fireplace equipped cabins.
-Preparing your stay is essential if you don’t want to end up with unpleasant surprise or have your expectations ruined, so choose wisely.
+Preparing your stay is essential if you don’t want to end up with unpleasant surprises or have your expectations ruined, so choose wisely.